 There is no limit on how often you can adjust your withholding, so complete a new W-4 form every time your life changes in a way that affects income taxes, such as:

 - Changing benefits

 - Buying a home

-Saving and investing plans can help lower your tax bill.
+Saving and investing plans can help lower your tax bill as well.

 Medical expenses.
-Contributing to an FSA or HSA can also lower your over overall tax bill.
+Contributing to an flexible spending account (FSA) or health savings account (HSA) also can lower your over overall tax bill.
 Run the numbers.

 [Any reference to a specific company, commercial product, process or service does not constitute or imply an endorsement or recommendation by the National Endowment for Financial Education.]

 See this article in Spanish: Las retenciones del impuesto a las ganancias de tu W-4 reducen el monto de impuestos que debes pagar